CAFM-Blog.de | The four project phases: Planning, Execution, Control, Closure

 Importance of the Planning Phase

 The execution phase is the actual implementation of the project plan and requires effective Leadership and coordination.
 In this phase, resources are mobilized, teams are coordinated, and tasks are carried out.
-The project manager plays a crucial role in ensuring that all activities are carried out according to the schedule and requirements.
+The project manager plays a crucial role in ensuring that all activities are performed according to the schedule and requirements.

-Control and Monitoring in Project Management
+Control and monitoring in project management

 Metric Description